 - Name.

 - Country of incorporation or formation.

 - Registered or principal office.

 - A service address.

-- · An email address.
+- An email address.

 - The legal form of the entity and the law by which it is governed.

 - Any public register in which it is entered and, if applicable, its registration number in that register.

-- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations. - The Secretary of State may by regulations make further provisions as to what is required.
+- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations by a UK-based regulated verification agent. - The Secretary of State may by regulations make further provisions as to what is required.